xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ## Work with Jira issues

 You can link existing Jira issues with Test Cases, and Test Runs in Katalon TestOps by following these steps:

-1. Go to Katalon project, under Test Design select a Test Case
+1. Go to your project > in **Test Design**, select a Test Case.

-2. Click Link button
+2. Click **Link**.

-3. Type in a Jira issue key under Properties section
+3. Enter a Jira issue key under Properties section.

-4. Click check button to see the Jira issue is linked with the Test Case
+4. Click **Check** to see the Jira issue is linked with the Test Case.

 > Note: You can add more than one issue by typing [issue1,issue2,...].

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/ka-link-jira-issue-with-test-case.JPG)

-5. Click to the Jira Issue link to view the details in Jira with any linked Test Case or Test Run
+5. In Jira, view the issue details to see if it's linked with any Test Case or Test Run.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/jira-issue-detail-with-linked-test-case.JPG)

-You also can directly submit a new Jira issue with Test Run result by using Katalon Plugin installed on your browser.
+You also can directly submit a new Jira issue with Test Run result by using Katalon Plugin installed in your browser.

-1. Install the Katalon Integration plugin to your browser. **[Download link](https://chrome.google.com/webstore/detail/katalon-integration/cechonbcopffiimhnkgghckbgipciedg)**
+1. Install the Katalon Integration plugin in your browser. **[Download here](https://chrome.google.com/webstore/detail/katalon-integration/cechonbcopffiimhnkgghckbgipciedg)**.

-2. After installation, enable Katalon Plugin
+2. After installation, enable the Katalon Plugin.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/katalon-plugin-installed.JPG)

-3. Go to Katalon project, under Execution select a Test Runs tab
+3. In Katalon TestOps, go to your project > select **Execution** > select **Test Runs** tab.

-4. Select one Test Run by click to the ID
+4. Select a Test Run by clicking its ID.

-5. Under the Jira Issue section, click the Create button
+5. Under the Jira Issue section, click the **Create** button.
+You will be navigated to **Jira Project Dashboard** where you can create a new Jira issue.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/ka-create-jira-issue.JPG)

-6. You will be navigated to Jira Project Dashboard where you can create new Jira issue

-7. After you create a Jira Issue, click to view the issue details, you can see a floating icon on the right corner of the screen
+6. In the detailed view of the newly created issue, you can see a floating icon on the bottom right corner.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/jira-issue-detail-with-floating-katalon-icon.JPG)

-8. Click on the icon so you can go back to the associated Test Run on Katalon TestOps with a Jira issue link attached
+7. Click on the icon to go back to its associated Test Run on Katalon TestOps.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/ka-linked-jira-issue-with-test-execution.JPG)